CartoDB/observatory-extension/doc/discovery_functions.md

 # Discovery Functions

-If you are using the [discovery methods](/cartodb-platform/dataobservatory/overview/#discovery-methods) from the Data Observatory, use the following functions to retrieve [Boundary](/cartodb-platform/dataobservatory/overview/#boundary-data) and [Measures](/cartodb-platform/dataobservatory/overview/#measures-data) data.
+If you are using the [discovery methods](/cartodb-platform/dataobservatory/overview/#discovery-methods) from the Data Observatory, use the following functions to retrieve [boundary](/cartodb-platform/dataobservatory/overview/#boundary-data) and [measures](/cartodb-platform/dataobservatory/overview/#measures-data) data.

 ## OBS_Search(search_term)

-Use arbitrary text to search all available Measures
+Use arbitrary text to search all available measures

 #### Arguments

 Name | Description
 --- | ---
-search_term | a string to search for available Measures boundary_id | a string identifier for a Boundary geometry (optional)
+search_term | a string to search for available measures boundary_id | a string identifier for a boundary geometry (optional)

 #### Returns

+A TABLE containing the following properties

 Key | Description
 --- | ---